Skip to article frontmatterSkip to article content

 This may be due to an incorrect BASE_URL configuration.
 See the MyST Documentation for reference.

 As AI and low-code platforms automate the “how,” the engineer’s value is shifting to the “what” and the “why.”
-It seems to me that the future software engineer’s primary technical role will be more of a system architect and their role will be to design and connect complex systems, orchestrating a mix of cloud services, microservices, and multiple AI models.
-Their core technical skill will be system design, not just routine and repetitive coding.
+It seems to me that the future software engineer’s primary technical role will be more of a system architect.

 With this shift, the human responsibility for the system’s impact increases.
-The SWE becomes the human steward responsible for ensuring these complex, and often opaque, AI-driven systems are secure, unbiased, private, and truly aligned with human values.
+The engineer becomes responsible for ensuring these complex, and often opaque AI-driven systems are secure, unbiased, private, and truly aligned with human values.

-The most valuable skills for this new era are the ones that AI cannot replicate, which include critical thinking and nuanced problem-solving, empathy and a deep understanding of user needs, business acumen and collaboration both with cross-functional human teams and GenAI programming tools.
-This elevated engineering role, with its own unique challenges and responsibilities, is the subject of this book.
+The most valuable skills for this new era are the ones that AI cannot replicate, which include critical (and ethical) thinking, nuanced problem-solving, and collaboration with humans and GenAI tools.

 Structure & Design Philosophy